Courtney Williams: College career

-Junior

-She was a starter in every game and averaged 20.3 points per game which led the AAC.
+She was a starter in every game her junior season and averaged 20.3 points per game which led the AAC.
 Overall she was the ninth leading scorer in the country with 20 or more points in 20 different games.
 During one stretch of 10 game she scored over 20 points in each game which is the longest streak in the nation at the time.

-Senior

 In her senior year Williams hit 308 field goals which was second in the nation among all Division I teams.
 She scored 763 points which was eighth best among all Division I players.

 Williams was inducted into the University of South Florida Athletic Hall of Fame in 2019 and her number 10 jersey is retired by the team.
+University of Connecticut head coach Geno Auriemma said of Williams, "She was just a really difficult match up for anybody and I don’t think there’s anybody in college who really had an answer for her on a regular basis."